 Preschool programs help children learn and develop through play.
 They also help children get ready for the transition to school.

-Search the Starting Blocks website to find kindergartens near you.
+Use the Starting Blocks service finder to find kindergartens near you.

-Children with developmental delay or disability: support in Western Australia
+Children with disability, autism or other additional needs: support in Western Australia

-The National Disability Insurance Scheme is a national scheme to support people with permanent and significant disability.
+The National Disability Insurance Scheme is a national scheme to support people with disability.

 Your mental health, wellbeing and relationships: support in Western Australia